Clarilab/envi/README.md

 	// channel where errors that occur during the file watching get sent.
 	LoadAndWatchYAMLFile(path string, callbacks ...func() error,) (error, func() error, <-chan error)

+	// LoadAndWatchYAMLFilePrefixed works exactly as LoadAndWatchYAMLFile,
+	// except it prefixes the keys of the loaded variables with the given
+	// string.
+	LoadAndWatchYAMLFilePrefixed(prefix, path string, callbacks ...func() error) (error, func() error, <-chan error)

 	// LoadYAMLFile loads key-value pairs from a yaml file.
 	LoadYAMLFile(path string) error

+	// LoadYAMLFilePrefixed loads key-value pairs from a yaml file
+	// and prefixes the keys from the file with the given string.
+	LoadYAMLFilePrefixed(prefix, path string) error

 	// LoadYAMLFiles loads key-value pairs from one or more yaml files.
 	LoadYAMLFiles(...string) error